evhub/coconut/DOCS.md

 Such type alias statements—as well as all `class`, `data`, and function definitions in Coconut—also support Coconut's [type parameter syntax](#type-parameter-syntax), allowing you to do things like `type OrStr[T] = T | str`.

-Importantly, note that `<type>[]` does not map onto `typing.List[<int>]` but onto `typing.Sequence[<int>]`.
+Importantly, note that `int[]` does not map onto `typing.List[int]` but onto `typing.Sequence[int]`.
 This is because, when writing in an idiomatic functional style, assignment should be rare and tuples should be common.
 Using `Sequence` covers both cases, accommodating tuples and lists and preventing indexed assignment.
 When an indexed assignment is attempted into a variable typed with `Sequence`, MyPy will generate an error:

 ```coconut
 foo: int[] = [0, 1, 2, 3, 4, 5]